ApiLogicServer/Docs/docs/Sample-Integration.md

 2. Create the custom API endpoint -- see the left pane:

     * Add `def OrderB2B` to `customize_api/py` to create a new endpoint
-    * Use the `OrderB2B` class to transform a api request data to SQLAlchemy rows
+    * Use the `OrderB2B` class to transform a api request data to SQLAlchemy rows (`dict_to_row`)
     * The automatic commit initiates the same shared logic described above to check credit and reorder products

 ![post order](https://github.com/ApiLogicServer/Docs/blob/main/docs/images/integration/post-orderb2b.jpg?raw=true)

-So, we create our customn endpoint with about 7 lines of code, along with the API specification on the right.
+So, we create our custom endpoint with about 7 lines of code, along with the API specification on the right.

 &nbsp;